Eric Marienthal: Career

 Marienthal has also written instructional books, including Comprehensive Jazz Studies & Exercises, The Ultimate Jazz Play Along, and The Music of Eric Marienthal and instructional videos, including Play Sax From Day One, Modern Sax and Tricks of the Trade, all published by Warner Brothers Publications, which is now Alfred Publishing/Belwin Jazz.

 Every summer since 1999, he has put on an annual fundraising concert for High Hopes Head Injury Program, a non-profit organization in Orange County, California, that works with people who have suffered traumatic head injuries.

 Marienthal occupies the lead alto chair of Gordon Goodwin's Big Phat Band, playing alto saxophone, soprano saxophone, flute, and piccolo.

 In 2012, Marienthal released the album It's Love, produced by guitarist Chuck Loeb, who also appears on the tracks.
 The studio band includes keyboardist Russell Ferrante, drummer Gary Novak, and bassist Tim Lefebvre.

+From 2010 to 2013, Marienthal was part of the re-constitued Jeff Lorber Fusion, both touring with the band and appearing on albums Now Is the Time, Galaxy and Hacienda.